5 min read

 What’s the Building Restoration Vision?

-At its core: the Frisby House will be a “community gathering space.”
+At its core, the Frisby-Wagner House will be a “community gathering space.”
 Stepping in off the front porch, visitors will be immersed in a restored house, serving as a county-wide welcome center and intimate program space.

-The Frisby House is one of West Bend’s oldest cream city brick buildings.
+The Frisby-Wagner House is one of West Bend’s oldest cream city brick buildings.
 Its history – and the history of those who have lived there – is legendary.
-Pursuing a path to protect this building, and imbue it with a meaningful purpose has been a feat.
-What’s being created inside is an immersive, welcoming space to gather, connect, and embrace the indelible story that is the Frisby House.
+Pursuing a path to protect this building and imbue it with a meaningful purpose has been a feat.
+What’s being created inside is an immersive, welcoming space to gather, connect, and embrace the indelible story that is the Frisby-Wagner House.

 At this point, you may wonder: “What’s the difference between preservation and restoration?
 Aren’t both protecting the building?”